TSMCIDevTest/TSMCIDevTest/README.md

 <p align="center">Welcome to my github profile!</p>
 <h3 align="center">A passionate frontend and backend with some game knowledge developer from USA</h3>

-## Logo of my favorate artest while my sister listen to golden from netflix new movie kpop deomon hunters!
+## Logo of my favorate artest while my sisters listen to golden from netflix new movie kpop deomon hunters!
 ![Anarchist Sanctuary Logo](https://anarchistsanctuary.com/cdn/shop/files/anarchisttt.gif?v=1735356593&width=500)

 ## Here is some stuff like achivements: